benelsen/covid19lu/README.md

 - `cases_new`, `deaths_new`

-  change in cases/deaths from the previous datapoint
+  change in cases/deaths from the previous data point

 - `cases_dT`, `deaths_dT`